-This course is an intermediate course focusing on the materials and resources used in the built environment.
+This course focuses on the materials and resources used in the built environment.
 The student will evaluate the quality of materials; demonstrate the ability to locate and use product information resources; identify manufacturing and construction techniques used in products; recognize the sustainability and environmental impact of materials; use correct terminology to describe the various types of materials; and compare the design, use, durability and cost of materials.

-ITMD 147 Lighting Basics (1 Hour)
+ITMD 181 Interior Design Software\ (1 Hour)

-Prerequisites: ITMD 121 with a grade of "C" or higher or FASH 125.
+Prerequisites or corequisites: DRAF 264 with a grade of "C" or higher.